 Amounts drawn by reason of an Interest Drawing, Special Termination Drawing or Final Drawing will be immediately due and payable, together with interest on the amount of such drawing.
 From the date of the drawing to (but excluding) the third business day following the applicable Liquidity Provider's receipt of the notice of such Interest Drawing or Final Drawing, interest will accrue at the Base Rate plus 3.25% per annum.
-Thereafter, interest will accrue at LIBOR for the applicable interest period (or, as described in the sixth paragraph under "-Reimbursement of Drawings under the Liquidity Facilities, other than any portion thereof applied to the payment of interest on the Certificates, will bear interest (x) subject to clause (y) below, in an amount equal to the investment earnings on amounts deposited in the Cash Collateral Account attributable to such Liquidity Facility plus a specified rate per annum on the outstanding amount from time to time of such Special Termination Drawing and (y) from and after the date, if any, on which it is converted into a Final Drawing as described below under "-Liquidity Events of Default", at a rate equal to LIBOR for the applicable interest Drawings, Special Termination Drawing and Final Drawings, Special Termination Drawing and Final Drawing as described below under "-Liquidity Events of Default", at a rate equal to LIBOR for the applicable interest period (or, as described in the sixth paragraph under "-Interest Drawings, Special Termination Drawing and Final Drawing", the Base Rate) plus 3.25% per annum.
+Thereafter, interest will accrue at LIBOR for the applicable interest period (or, as described in the sixth paragraph under "-Reimbursement of Drawings -Interest Drawings, Special Termination Drawing and Final Drawing", the Base Rate) plus 3.25% per annum.
+Any Special Termination Drawing under the Liquidity Facilities, other than any portion thereof applied to the payment of interest on the Certificates, will bear interest (x) subject to clause (y) below, in an amount equal to the investment earnings on amounts deposited in the Cash Collateral Account attributable to such Liquidity Facility plus a specified rate per annum on the outstanding amount from time to time of such Special Termination Drawing and (y) from and after the date, if any, on which it is converted into a Final Drawing as described below under "-Liquidity Events of Default", at a rate equal to LIBOR for the applicable interest period (or, as described in the sixth paragraph under "-Interest Drawings, Special Termination Drawing and Final Drawing", the Base Rate) plus 3.25% per annum.